 - Are you a light, medium, or heavy data-user?
 (This affects your price)

 - Do you have a compatible smartphone or are you going to buy one from the carrier?

 - Does the Sprint and/or T-Mobile network offer adequate coverage in your area?

-Project Fi gives you service on the nationwide Sprint and T-Mobile networks for a bargain as long as you use 3GB of data or less per month.
+Google Fi gives you service on the nationwide Sprint and T-Mobile networks for a bargain as long as you use 3GB of data or less per month.
 Make sure to compare them with cheap cell phone plans from other carriers before making your decision.